 As previously discussed, the proposed Project would introduce impervious surfaces (hardscape, asphalt, rooftops, etc.) to a presently undeveloped (pervious) ground condition.
-In particular, it is expected that approximately 91 percent of the post-development Project condition will consist of impervious coverage.
+In particular, it is expected that approximately 82 percent of the post-development Project condition will consist of impervious coverage.
 This conversion would normally result in a site-specific increase in the rate and quantity of surface runoff.
-To manage this on-site condition, the Project includes a proposed storm drain design (subject to approval by the City Engineer) with surface conveyances draining into multiple underground retention structures.
-The underground storage devices would consist of 36-inch perforated high-density polyethylene (HDPE) pipe enclosed in 3/4-inch crushed rock and geotextile fabric.
-These facilities will be sized to accept and infiltrate the worst-case increase in runoff volume between the pre-and post-development condition resulting from the 100-year controlling storm event.
+To manage this on-site condition, the Project includes a proposed storm drain design (subject to approval by the City Engineer) with surface conveyances draining into a retention facility.
+These facilities will be sized to accept and infiltrate the worst-case increase in runoff volume between the pre- and post-development condition resulting from the 100-year controlling storm event.